Differential geometry of particle motion in Stokesian regime: Particle trajectories and Geodesics

 Note that the instantaneous particle velocity $\mathbf{U}$ is the tangent vector of the particle trajectory.
 Therefore, in index notation, equation (\ref{eqn:energyintegralquadform}) defines a functional equivalent to the length functional in Riemannian geometry:

+Note that throughout this letter, we will use Einstein summation notation wherever applicable.
+Further, we will use the standard convention in differential geometry, wherein the lower indices of a tensor denote its covariant components, the upper indices denote the contravariant components, and the inverse of a covariant tensor $g_{ij}$ is the contravariant tensor $g^{ij}$.

-If one applies the Euler-Lagrange equations to extremize this dissipation functional, one obtains the standard homogeneous geodesic equations for the metric $g_{ij} = R_{ij}$.
+If one applies the Euler-Lagrange equations to extremize the dissipation functional, one obtains the standard homogeneous geodesic equations for the metric $g_{ij} = R_{ij}$.
 This suggests a compelling hypothesis: \emph{Are the physical trajectories of Stokesian particles geodesics of the resistance metric?}

 To test this, we examine the covariant acceleration of a particle driven by a constant external force $F_k$ (e.g., gravity).
-The equation of motion is given by the mobility relation $U^i = g^{ij} F_j$.
-Differentiating this with respect to time yields the kinematic acceleration:
+The equation of motion is given by the mobility relation (in the standard differential geometric notation):